AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/11-navigating-and-reviewing-projects.md

 exl-id: 1409a1af-3bdb-40f7-af01-f9de2357b602
 doc-type: video
 ---
-# Understand navigating and reviewing projects in [!UICONTROL Enhanced Analytics]
+# Understand navigating and reviewing projects

 In this video, you will learn: